Aletsch Glacier Hike

 Again there are multiple ways to reach the Aletsch Glacier.
 The one I did is taking a train to Betten Tallstation, where the light blue line starts, and then taking the cable car up to the Bettmeralp village.
 On the way back I ended up in Fiescheralp and took the cable car down to Fiesch where I got my train home and where the yellow line ends.

-The cable car from Betten Tallstation to Bettermalp costs CHF 9.80 (CHF 4.90 with a Half-fare card) and from Fiescheralp to Fiesch costs CHF 20.00 (CHF 10.00 with a Half-fare card).
+The cable car from Betten Tallstation to Bettermalp costs CHF 9.80 (CHF 4.90 with Half-Fare Travel Card) and from Fiescheralp to Fiesch costs CHF 20.00 (CHF 10.00 with a Half-fare card).
 If you buy a return ticket instead the prices are cheaper than buying one-way tickets from different stations.

 Please take in mind the closing times of the cable cars stations or you might get stuck up and have to hike down.
 You can check the prices on their page here and the schedules of the cable cars here.